venikman/FPF/FPF-Spec.md

 #### A.19.D1:8.4 - Worked mini-schemas (entity/relational mixtures across CN‑frames, informative)

 To illustrate how CharacteristicSpace is used in practice, below are simplified schema snippets for three typical **CN‑frames**: an **Operations** view (run-time state and action gating), an **Assurance** view (evidence and cross-context comparison), and an **Alignment** view (design-time consistency across contexts).
-These examples mix entity-based and relational Characteristics and demonstrate how state spaces, gauges, and bridges appear in a model.
+These examples mix entity-based and relational Characteristics and demonstrate how state spaces, NormalizationMethodInstances, and bridges appear in a model.
 (The notation is mix of a graph/entity diagram and a relational table outline for clarity. **PK** = primary key, **FK** = foreign key.)

 ##### A.19.D1:8.4.1 - Operations CN‑frame — Run-time gating & enactment